fmidev/metoclient/README.md

 A layer\'s animation time points are defined as following the properties of a time object inside a layer definition:

-source: [**String**](https://developer.mozilla.org/fi/docs/Web/JavaScript/Reference/Global_Objects/String) Optional source reference that can be used to request GetCapabilities data containing a layer\'s available time dimension data.
+`source`: [**String**](https://developer.mozilla.org/fi/docs/Web/JavaScript/Reference/Global_Objects/String) Optional source reference that can be used to request GetCapabilities data containing a layer\'s available time dimension data.
 As a default layer\'s own source reference is used.

-range: **[String](https://developer.mozilla.org/fi/docs/Web/JavaScript/Reference/Global_Objects/String) \| [Object](https://developer.mozilla.org/fi/docs/Web/JavaScript/Reference/Global_Objects/Object)** Definitions for layer\'s requested time points.
+`range`: **[String](https://developer.mozilla.org/fi/docs/Web/JavaScript/Reference/Global_Objects/String) \| [Object](https://developer.mozilla.org/fi/docs/Web/JavaScript/Reference/Global_Objects/Object)** Definitions for layer\'s requested time points.
 These times are only requested if they are defined as available in the layer's GetCapabilities response.
 Several different formats are provided to express the range, so as to fulfill different use cases.
 Let\'s review them next.

 <a name="relative-time"></a>
 ##### Relative time ranges